IJASI/Challenge-3/README.md

 With the contributions and assistance of:

-The Columbia Fintech Bootcamp TAs and Toturs
+The Columbia Fintech Bootcamp TAs and Tutors.

 **Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.